 The SaaS Estimate

 This is where you either start off on the right foot or step on the hidden trap trigger like Indiana Jones’ bumbling tagalong.
 That’s because properly nailing down all of the various elements – and doing it accurately – is a task that takes some experience and is a vital step.
 This process does several things:

 - It helps you and your team fully understand what you’re about to dive into financially.

 - It provides a solid basis for your project scoping efforts, which will cut time and get the work going faster on research, planning, and build.

 - It gives you ideas about how much various elements will cost so that you can find ways to strengthen your plan.
 It’s fine if the estimate is a wide range on a big project, but as you would expect, the narrower the range, the easier it is to make a decision on whether to move forward or not.

 Your initial estimate will likely have a wide range between the minimum and maximum costs, and that’s okay.
 After you have the basics down, you can work with your team, discuss details, and pin down estimates for different items with smaller ranges.
 Here at JH Media, we have a specific process for this, which we’ll be sharing in this article.

 The SaaS Project Estimation & Scoping Process

-Before we get started working on the SaaS estimation for a project, I want to make sure we cover the overall project process.
+Before we talk about how to estimate the cost of building a SaaS system, I want to make sure we cover the overall project process.
 Here are our steps in a SaaS project process: